saintzaw/tp/docs/DeveloperGuide.md

 The Manpage is a class that is used to display parts of the manpage that is requested by the user.
 It has multiple methods for separate features.

+The sequence by which the ManPage class handles the `man` command is as follows:
+1) The `Parser` class extracts the other fields of the user input, and calls upon the `checkUserInput()` method which calls upon the `checkManPageInput()`.

+2) The method then uses the methods in the ManPage class to print out the requested feature.

 `Manpage#printManPage()` - Prints the Command Summary.

 `Manpage#printManPageAdd()` - Prints description of how to use the add feature.